hacksparrow/apoc/README.md

 ## Apoc Cypher File

 An Apoc Cypher file is a text file with **.acf** extension, which contains cypher queries in it.
-It supports comments, and can include other acf files:
+It supports comments using `//`, and can include other acf files from the main file:

 ```
 // groups